US jobless claims fall to 684,000, fewest since pandemic

 Last week, Federal Reserve policymakers substantially boosted their forecast for the economy this year, anticipating growth of 6.5% for 2021, up from an estimate of just 4.2% three months ago.
 That would be the fastest rate of expansion in any year since 1984.
 The Fed also projects that the unemployment rate will reach 4.5% by the end of this year, down from the current 6.2%.

-Last week, some individual states reported sharp drops in applications for aid.
+Some individual states reported sharp drops in applications for aid last week.
 In Illinois, they tumbled 80% to just under 15,000.
-In Ohio, they fell by nearly a third to 69,000.
+In Ohio, which several weeks ago had flagged a significant portion of claims as fraudulent, they fell by nearly a third to 69,000.

-Nationally, though, the number of recipients in an extended federal jobless benefits program jumped by 730,000 to 5.5 million, with nearly all the increase occurring in California.
+Nationally, though, the number of recipients in an extended federal jobless benefits program jumped by 730,000 to 5.5 million.
+Nearly all the increase occurred in California, which has a biweekly filing system that can cause sharp fluctuations, up or down, from week to week.

 Historically, the weekly unemployment claims figure has been considered an accurate reflection of the pace of layoffs.
 But that connection has weakened during the pandemic.
 Widespread fraud and the processing of backlogged claims have distorted many states’ jobless aid data.
 That has been particularly true for the federal program that covers self-employed and gig workers; this data has fluctuated wildly in many states.